 "Our aim is to encourage people to exercise more and become fit and healthy and we want to give them the encouragement, facilities and opportunities to do just that.
 And with Ashley as one of our instructors you could say the new spin studio is just what the doctor ordered!"

-Find out more about the new spin classes, which are free to East Renfrewshire Culture and Leisure gym members, but also available to pay-on-the-day non-members.
-Gym membership starts from as little as £32 per month.
+Find out more about the new spin classes, which are free to East Renfrewshire Culture and Leisure gym members, but also available to pay-on-the-day non-members. starts from as little as £32 per month.

 Photos: Dr Ashley Monaghan puts new spin class member, Jude Smith, through her paces.